ErikSvaleng/generator-ko/README.md

 This generator is a fork of [the fantastic 'generator-ko'](https://github.com/SteveSanderson/generator-ko) by [the brilliant Steven Sanderson](https://github.com/SteveSanderson).

 The purpose of this fork was to simplify the original project, reducing dependencies and avoiding any transpilation of javascript.
+What's lef are only static files that will run without a web server.
 The aim is to be a simple starting point for a knockoutjs single page application that works out of the box.
 Also trying to provide a tad more documentation, as the original project is best documented in [this video](https://www.youtube.com/watch?v=I1USsIW8aWE)

-There is a minuscule underlying preference for users of the [Brackets.io text editor](http://brackets.io/), but it's absolutely not a dependancy.
+There is a minuscule underlying preference for users of the [Brackets.io text editor](http://brackets.io/), but it's absolutely not a dependency.

 ## Requirements